oklai/koala/src/rubygems/README.md

-### The following modules need be installed into this directory
+### The following gems need be installed into this directory on your local

 * Sass@3.2.9
 * Compass@0.12.2